aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 1. When the subscription process is complete, exit out of AWS Marketplace without further action. **Do not** click **Continue to Launch**; the workshop CloudFormation templates will deploy the AMI for you.

-1. Repeat the steps 1 through 3 to subscribe to the [Official CentOS 7 x86_64 HVM AMI](https://aws.amazon.com/marketplace/pp/B00O7WM7QW) AMI.
+1. Repeat the steps 1 through 3 to subscribe to the [CentOS 7 (x86_64) - with Updates HVM](https://aws.amazon.com/marketplace/pp/B00O7WM7QW) AMI.

 1. Verify the subscriptions in the [Marketplace dashboard](https://console.aws.amazon.com/marketplace/home) within the AWS Console.
     - Click on **Manage subscriptions** to confirm that the two AMI subscriptions are active in your account.